MosesChoka/Twitter-Analysis-SafariRally/README.md

 # Twitter-Analysis-SafariRally
-<p> The goal of this project is to glean information about the Safari Rally from tweets.
+<p> The goal of this project is to get information about the Safari Rally from tweets.
 I scraped some data from Twitter and used it for analysis to generate some insights.
 Python libraries allow us to scrape data from Twitter.
 </p>
 <p> The libraries used included </p>
 <ul>